You are here

 Privacy or data breach

-The Privacy Amendment (Notifiable Data Breaches) Act 2017 established the Notifiable Data Breaches (NDB) scheme in Australia.
-The NDB scheme requires agencies to notify individuals whose personal information is involved in a data breach that is likely to result in ‘serious harm’.
+The Notifiable Data Breaches (NDB) scheme in Part IIIC of the Privacy Act requires IHPA to notify individuals whose personal information is involved in a data breach that is likely to result in ‘serious harm’ to any of the individuals.
 Serious harm refers to serious physical, psychological, emotional, financial or reputational harm to an individual or individuals.

 IHPA has implemented a Data Breach Response Plan to manage all data breaches in accordance with the NDB.